hectorastrom/CRInteractive/README.md

 In the future, athletes will be able to share their condition: how they slept last night, how busy they've been, if they have any illness, etc. This will allow coaches to better understand the attitudes of the athletes.

+# Commands Reference

+### `flask create_tables`
+- Creates all tables in database.
+Creates new tables in database if new tables are added.
+### `flask drop_tables`
+- Drops all tables in database (users, workouts, and metrics) after prompting the user to confirm they want to drop the tables.
+### `flask add_user 'firstname' 'lastname' 'email' 'role' 'team'`
+- Using the provided inputs, add_user creates a user if they don't already exist.
+If they already exist and are not deleted, it will print the information of the existing user.
+If they already exist and are deleted it'll reactive the user and print their information.
+If the user does not exist it will add them BUT WILL NOT SEND AN EMAIL TO THEM.
+### `flask remove_user 'email'`
+- Removes user with the email provided, asking for confirmation before DELETING (not setting to deleted) the user.
+### `flask query_user 'email'`
+- Prints information for the user with the email provided.
+### `flask send_email 'email'`
+- Creates and sends and email to the user with the email provided.
+### `flask send_emails`
+- Opens and reads the rowers.csv file in the static folder and creates accounts for and emails all users not already in the database.
+Each user added is printed and a messages if an email was sent to them is printed.
+If a user is already in the database then they are ignored.

 # Making Changes On Production Server

 ## Steps to upgrade the database on the live server: